asterisk (GN028)#

 Specifying the columns in a query explicitly greatly improves clarity and readability.
 This approach helps developers quickly grasp the purpose of the query and fosters better collaboration.

-Also, using (SELECT *) complicates code maintenance.
-When the table structure changes, such as adding, renaming, or removing columns, queries with SELECT * can fail unexpectedly or silently return incorrect results.
-By explicitly listing the necessary columns, you ensure the code is more resilient to changes in the database schema.
+Also, using asterisk () in column references complicates code maintenance.
+When the table structure changes, such as adding, renaming, or removing columns, queries with asterisk () can fail unexpectedly or silently return incorrect results.
+Examples are (SELECT * or RETURNING *).

 When should you?#